rovertronic/Mario-Builder-64/README.md

 - It has been patched with someone2639's shiftable segments patch
 - Getting HVQM FMV support to work with the game is WIP.

+Requirements are the same as regular SM64, however a GCC MIPS cross compiler is also required.
+If you're on Debian-like Linux, you can use the ``gcc-mips-linux-gnu`` package.
+The toolchain that comes with my SDK is also supported.

 ## UNFLoader support

 The repository supports UNFLoader for debugging.